megnergit/Bertelsmann_CloudArchitect_U1/README.md

 ----
 #### Azure Private Link Service
+Private endpoind = a special NIC for a VNet
-need a standard Load Balancer
+Prinvate link = link between service and endpoint need a DNS to direct traffic from VNet to P-endpoint. need a standard Load Balancer
 PaaS Services behind Load balancer attached to the frontend IP of the Load Balancer